The neuroscience behind money and power: How socioeconomic status can literally shape your brain

 Money.
 Power.
 Fame.
 Success.
-All accomplishments in life that we’ve been told can “go to our head”—meaning, in the idiomatic sense, that we grow pompous, callous, and strangely forgetful of the people who cheered us on and the places from where we come.
+All accomplishments in life that we’ve been told can “go to our head”—meaning, in the idiomatic sense, that we grow pompous, callous, and strangely forgetful of the people who cheered us on and the places from which we come.

-But such forces can also “go to your head” in a much more literal way.
+But such forces can also “go to your head” in a much less figurative way.
 As in, they can literally mold the shape of your brain.

 That’s the finding of a recent publication from the University of Pennsylvania and international collaborators, who studied the neural effects of socioeconomic status.
 According to the team, which is called BIG BEAR—for Brain Imaging and Genetics in Behavioral Research—such factors as your education, your job, your income, and the neighborhood in which you live can chisel the brain’s architecture across a variety of lobes, structuring its relative gray matter volume.